 “Coffee time now!”

-Both are slight variations of the word だるい // 怠い (Darui) That is used when doing something that is bothersome and you would prefer to not do it instead.
-The use of だっる is more gender-ambiguous, but the use of だりぃー (Darii) is mainly used by guys, as it gives a slight cool feeling.
+Both are slight variations of the word だるい // 怠い (Darui), which is used when you are doing something that is annoying and you would rather not do it.
+The use of だっる is more gender specific, but the use of だりぃー (Darii) is mainly used by guys because it gives a slightly cool feeling.

 (Ashita mata Onaji Jugyou aruyo!
 Darruu!)